absalomedia/wasabi/README.md

 - Watch as it builds in all the dependencies
 - Run a background cron job to keep the index.php file running as a server
-- Open port 8787 on the internal firewall if you haven't already
+- Open port 8787 to 8989 on the internal firewall if you haven't already
 - Profit